stevehamaday/event-schedule-tracker/README.md

 - Adjust session durations as necessary.
 - Monitor countdown timers for upcoming sessions.
 - Enable notifications to receive alerts before sessions start.
+- Toggle **Speaker View** for a clean, large-text display perfect for speakers:
+  - Click the "👁️ Speaker View" button in the footer, or press **F3**
+  - Shows current segment, time remaining, and next segment in large, easy-to-read text
+  - Features a gradient background using brand colors for professional appearance
+  - Toggle back to normal view anytime without losing progress

 ## Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue for any enhancements or bug fixes.